Breder.org

 node: 4m58s

-NOTE: For the last three runs in the table above (pypy, cypython and node), I only used the built-in time command in the Bash shell, as hyperfine would take too much time to complete the full 10 runs.
+NOTE: For the last three runs in the table above (pypy, cpython and node), I only used the built-in time command in the Bash shell, as hyperfine would take too much time to complete the full 10 runs.

 Desktop i5 12600K